 - give me as much notice as possible if you wish or need to cancel/postpone

 - do not share my questionnaires with other assessors if you cancel the appointment This is because they form part of my intellectual property and have been developed over many years.
 Other assessors will have their own paperwork.

 Beneath are photos of my home including the side passage and garden.
-We have ordered a large retractable awning (7m x 3m) which we hope to be installed late October.
-Whilst this won't withstand heavy rain and high winds, we can use this during light rain.
+We also have a large retractable awning (7m x 3m) which can be used during light rain although it won't withstand heavy rain and high winds.